dheiland-r7/Praeda-II/README.md

 The recommended soluton for the above issues is to install and run Praeda-II on a Kali image, which has the legacy renegotiation enabled, or do the above on a VM image and not your primary machine.

-** Time Out Settings **
+**TimeOut Settings**

-To modify the timeout setting to speed up if running on a bear metal Kali image.
-You can change the global variable REQUEST_TIME to lower number , if seeing high number of timeout change the setting to aa higher number.
+To modify the timeout setting to speed up Praeda-ii.
+You can change the global variable REQUEST_TIME= to lower number , if seeing high number of timeouts change this setting to a higher number.

 Also if running Praeda on a bear metal install you may be able to change the following setting for a quick default time:

 From:
             # sock.setdefaulttimeout(0)
             sock.settimeout(REQUEST_TIMEOUT)